hexchat/hexchat/share/doc/python.md

 #### xchat.command(string)

 Execute the given command in the current context.
-This has the same results as executing a command in the xchat window, but notice that the `/` prefix is not used.
+This has the same results as executing a command in the HexChat window, but notice that the `/` prefix is not used.
 Here is an example:

 <pre>